We're listening! Complete our Philly Family Community Survey to enter for a chance to win a pair of Beats earbuds or a $100 Amazon Gift Card!

 Philadelphia Honey Festival

-Glen Foerd on the Delaware (Grant Avenue and Milnor Street) on September 10; Wyck Historic House (6026 Germantown Avenue) on September 11; and Bartram’s Garden (54th Street and Lindbergh Boulevard) on September 12
+Wyck Historic House (6026 Germantown Avenue) on September 16; and Bartram’s Garden (54th Street and Lindbergh Boulevard) on September 17

-The Philadelphia Honey Festival brings three days of sweet activities to three different historic locations—Glen Foerd on the Delaware, Wyck historic home, and Bartram’s Garden.
+The Philadelphia Honey Festival brings sweet activities to two different historic locations— Wyck historic home, and Bartram’s Garden.
 The festival has fun for all ages, with beekeeping demos and talks, live music, food trucks, children’s activities, vendors, a guy with a beard of bees, and much more.

 West Craft Fest